korlibs-archive/docs-old.korge.org/korge/reference/plugin/index.md

 ## `KorgePluginExtension` plugin

-In some cases, you will need to configure extra stuff like cordova plugins or the `AndroidManifest.xml`.
+In some cases, you will need to configure extra stuff like the `AndroidManifest.xml`.

 ```kotlin
 class AdmobKorgePluginExtension : KorgePluginExtension(